maziac/DeZog/documentation/UnitTests.md

 For testing memory contents and some other tasks there are a few predefined test macros available.

-Here is the complete list of available macros for sjasmplus:
+Here are some of the available macros for sjasmplus:
 - TEST_MEMORY_BYTE addr, value: (addr) == value
 - TEST_MEMORY_WORD addr, value: (addr) == value
 - TEST_STRING addr, string, term0: Compares 2 strings (addr and string)